Done some Christmas shopping yet? How about some new Christmas decorations this Christmas season?

 The Christmas Crib

-In Mdina, one of the ‘presepju’ as known by the Maltese, is displayed at St Peter’s Monastery in Mdina which dates back to 1670.
+In Mdina, one of the ‘presepju’, as known by the Maltese, is displayed at St Peter’s Monastery in Mdina, which dates back to 1670.

-Papier mache was an ideal alternative since it was more solid and light and gave the possibility for the artist to paint and add other materials onto it to create a more refine product.
+Papier mache was an ideal alternative since it was more solid and light and gave the possibility for the artist to paint and add other materials onto it to create a more refined product.

 Canary Seeds (Gulbiena)